crystalwidjaja/lobster/README.md

    - A. The Art Exhibit displays art from various different time periods.
 The user can view these images by scrolling sideways, a feature that mimics walking in a museum.
 Also, the user can hover over the art images to learn more information.
 This code primarily uses backend python.
    - B. Code link: see [artpiece.py](artpiece.py), [photography.html](photography.html)
        - Sriya's Frontend:
-         - I used a JS event to figure out which planet is being clicked, then display text on information about the planet.
+         - I used CSS to create 3 classes: image-description, hover-box, and box-3.
            	```
 			.image-description{
 				position:absolute;